2026 US Patient Reference

 Can a regular dentist remove wisdom teeth?

-Yes, for fully erupted teeth (D7140, D7210) at $75-$200 per tooth.
+Yes, for fully erupted teeth (D7140, D7210) at roughly $95-$235 per tooth.
 Impacted wisdom teeth require an oral surgeon.
 Most general dentists routinely refer any bony impaction regardless of severity.

 How much does IV sedation cost for wisdom teeth?

-IV sedation adds $250-$500 to the bill.
-General anaesthesia adds $300-$600.
+Sedation (oral, nitrous, or IV) adds $273-$675 per visit to the bill; general anaesthesia adds $494-$1,253 (CareCredit).
 For most healthy adults having four-tooth extractions, IV sedation is clinically sufficient.
 Ask your surgeon: 'Can this be done under IV sedation rather than general anaesthesia?'

 Do I actually need my wisdom teeth removed?